tc39/notes/es7/2016-05/may-24.md

 _discussion about using trampolines vs CPS and tail calls for code generators_

-AR: one stated goal of Harmony was to make JS a good target language for compilation
+ARB: one stated goal of Harmony was to make JS a good target language for compilation

 YK: for that use case STC is acceptable